This post contains affiliate links. If you buy through these links, I may earn a small commission.

 The key to prevention for the long term is to remove any plants from your yard.
 Be sure to protect yourself when dealing with the poison ivy vines.

-Always wear long sleeved shirts and long pants.
+Always wear shirts with long sleeves and long pants.
 For footwear, wear heavy work boots if possible.
 Never wear open toed shoes or sandals.
 Cover up completely.

-Wear leather or vinyl gloves.
+Wear leather or rubber gloves.
 Be sure to wash all clothing and gloves afterward.

 The key to getting rid of this terror is to use this homemade poison ivy weed killer recipe.